-Cash flow characteristics.
+Cash flow characteristics

 Where the business model is to hold assets to collect contractual cash flows or to hold contractual cash flows and sell, the Company assesses whether the cash flows represent solely payments of principal and interest ("SPPI").
 Financial assets with embedded derivatives are considered in their entirety when determining whether their cash flows are consistent with the SPPI feature.
 In making this assessment, the Company considers whether the contractual cash flows are consistent with a basic lending arrangement, i.e. interest includes only consideration for credit risk, time value of money, other basic lending risks and profit margin.
 Where the contractual terms introduce exposure to risk or volatility that is inconsistent with a basic lending arrangement, the financial asset is classified and measured at FVTPL.
 The SPPI assessment is performed on initial recognition of an asset and it is not subsequently reassessed.

-Financial assets - reclassification.
+Financial assets - reclassification

 Financial instruments are reclassified only when the business model for managing the portfolio as a whole changes.
 The reclassification has a prospective effect and takes place from the beginning of the first reporting period that follows after the change in the business model.
 The Company did not change its business model during the current and comparative period and did not make any reclassifications.

-Financial assets impairment - credit loss allowance for ECL.
-The Company assesses, on a forward-looking basis, the ECL for debt instruments measured at AC and FVOCI and for the exposures arising from loan commitments and financial guarantee contracts, for contract assets.
-The Company measures ECL and recognises Net impairment losses on financial and contract assets at each reporting date.
-The measurement of ECL reflects: (i) an unbiased and probability weighted amount that is determined by evaluating a range of possible outcomes, (ii) time value of money and (iii) all reasonable and supportable information that is available without undue cost and effort at the end of each reporting period about past events, current conditions and forecasts of future conditions.
+Financial assets impairment - credit loss allowance for ECL

+The Company assesses, on a forward-looking basis, the ECL for debt instruments measured at AC.
+The Company estimates expected credit losses and recognizes an allowance for credit losses at each reporting date.
+The measurement of ECL reflects: (i) an unbiased and probability weighted amount that is determined by evaluating a range of possible outcomes, (ii) time value of money and (iii) all reasonable and supportable information about past events, current conditions and projected future economic conditions that is available at the reporting date without undue cost or effort.

-Debt instruments measured at AC are presented in the separate istatement of financial position net of the allowance for ECL.
+Debt instruments measured at AC are presented in the separate statement of financial position net of the allowance for ECL.